Battle of the Marshes: Diversionary attacks

 Prior to the attack, the Iranian commandos on helicopters landed behind Iraqi lines, and even destroyed Iraqi artillery.
 Iran launched two preliminary attacks prior to the main offensive, Operation Dawn 5 and Dawn 6.
 They saw the Iranians attempting to capture Al-Amarah, Iraq and sever the highway connecting Baghdad to Basra, which would impede Iraqi coordination of supplies and defences.
 The area, located on a large waterway, had been considered impenetrable by the Iraqis, but Iranian troops crossed the river using Boghammar speedboats in a surprise attack.
 However, the Iranian forces only came within 24 km of the highway.
 Afterwards, Iran began Operation Kheibar, the main offensive.

 Operation Kheibar

 By 1984, the Iranian ground forces were reorganised well enough for the Revolutionary Guard to start Operation Kheibar, which lasted from 24 February to 19 March.
-Beginning on 15 February 1984 the Iranians began launching attacks against the central section of the front, where the Second Iraqi Army Corps was deployed, with 250,000 Iraqis facing 250,000 Iranians.
+Beginning on 15 February 1984 the Iranians began launching attacks against the central section of the front, where the Iraqi 2nd Corps was deployed, with 250,000 Iraqis facing 250,000 Iranians.

 Operation Kheibar began on 24 February when Iranian infantrymen crossed the Hawizeh Marshes using speedboats in an amphibious assault.
 This took the Iraqis by surprise, since the marshes were considered impenetrable, and worse the Iraqis could not use their tanks.
 The marshes also absorbed the impact of Iraqi artillery and bombs.